iilab/openmentoring-content/en/topics/tool-2-signal/1-messaging/1-1-intro.md

 ---
-title: "Using Signal for encrypted messaging"
+title: "Use Signal for encrypted messaging"
 ---
 Learn to use Signal for encrypted messaging.